 - Approximately mid-January for all students

-- Excess amounts over university fees due will be mailed or direct-deposited to students within 3 to 5 days of this date.
+- Excess amounts over university fees due will be mailed or direct-deposited to students.

 Armed Forces Health Professions Scholarships - The Army, Navy, and Air Force have health professions scholarship programs, referred to as HPSP, or AFHPSP scholarship for the Air Force, to help you pay for your education in a medical field.